Ju Jingyi: 2014–2017: SNH48 and acting debut

-On 7 January 2017, she participated in SNH48's third Request Time, of which her song "Don't Touch", performed with Zeng Yanfen and Zhao Yue, came in first, giving her the opportunity to release her second solo single.
+On 7 January 2017, she participated in SNH48's third Request Time, of which her song "Don't Touch", performed with Zeng Yanfen and Zhao Yue, came in first, allowing her to release her second solo single.
 On 15 February, she took on her first leading role in the detective web drama, Detective Samoyeds.
 The series was a success and broke 10 billion views at the end of its two seasons.

 In May, Ju was announced to be one of the recipients of the "May 4th Medal", awarded by the Chinese Communist Youth League (CCYL) to outstanding youths who have made remarkable achievements in agriculture, hi-tech research, news coverage, politics and law, army and police.
 The same month, Ju released her second EP, Yes Or No. During SNH48's fourth General Election held on 29 July, Ju came in first with 277781.3 votes, becoming the first SNH48 member to hold the position as the senbatsu center for a consecutive year.
 In August, she featured in the fantasy drama Xuan-Yuan Sword: Han Cloud, portraying a gentle mute girl.

 On 15 December 2017, it was announced that Ju would depart from SNH48 and continue promotions as a solo artist under Star48.
 An individual studio and website have been launched to manage her solo career.
 On 18 December, she released a solo single titled Rain.